Shop All

 What is the difference between Mueloliva Picuda and Classica Extra Virgin olive oils?

-• Acidity: The Picuda Extra Virgin olive oil has an acidity of 0.2%, which is the lowest level of any Extra Virgin olive oil in Pakistan.
-Classica has an acidity of 0.4%.
+• Acidity: Our Picuda EVOO has an acidity of 0.25%, which is the lowest level of any EVOO in Pakistan.
+Classica has an acidity of 0.5%.
+The lower the acidity, the higher the quality of the EVOO.

-How is your olive oil produced?
+How is Mueloliva Olive Oil produced?

 1. Picking: In Andalusia, Spain, Mueloliva's seasoned experts handpick the best Picudo, Hojiblanca, and Picual olives each harvest season.
 The olives are quickly transported to our facility to keep them fresh.